 You can prepare yourself for the interview by selecting appropriate interview attire beforehand (suits for business), researching the company, and preparing a list of questions you have for the interviewer.
 Bring a copy of your resume with you to the interview in case the interviewer does not have one on hand.
-Last but not least, practice answering sample interview questions to prepared yourself and gain confidence before the interview.
+Last but not least, practice answering sample interview questions to prepare yourself and gain confidence before the interview.

 02Make a Good First Impression

-The interview is your opportunity to market yourself and it is the reason you prepared and sent out all of those resumes and cover letters.
-Once you get the interview, it is your job to create a good first impression by being prompt, being yourself, attending to your nonverbal behavior (such as a firm handshake and maintaining eye contact throughout the interview), and by taking the first few minutes to develop a rapport with your interviewer.
+The interview is your opportunity to market yourself, and it is the reason you prepared and sent out all of those resumes and cover letters.
+Once you get the interview, it is your job to create an excellent first impression by being prompt, being yourself, attending to your nonverbal behavior (such as a firm handshake and maintaining eye contact throughout the interview), and by taking the first few minutes to develop a rapport with your interviewer.
 You will want to appear poised, yet comfortable and relaxed during the interview.
 A good first impression will set the stage for a successful interview.

 03Emphasize Your Skills and Accomplishments